An easy-to-follow guide to caring for your kittens after they are born.

 Kittens should suckle from their mother (also known as the queen) until they are three to four weeks old.

-It's very important that kittens feed from their mother soon after birth - ideally within the first two hours.
-This is because kittens need the queen's first milk, known as colostrum, which contains antibodies that will protect the kittens from disease.
+It's very important that kittens feed from their mother soon after birth, ideally within the first two hours.
+This is because kittens need their mother's first milk, known as colostrum, which contains antibodies that will protect the kittens from disease.
 If any of your kittens do not receive colostrum, call your vet.

 See below for a guide to weaning kittens when they reach three to four weeks of age.